Suranga Lakmal

 He was a regular feature in the test team and made sporadic appearances in limited overs cricket.
 He is only behind Chaminda Vaas for having taken the most wickets for Sri Lanka in test cricket with 168 and he is also the current fourth leading wicket taker for Sri Lanka in tests.
 He was also a useful bat often chipping with useful contributions batting down the low order.
 He insisted that his aim is to finish his career with 200 or 250 test wickets.

 He largely played holding role in white ball limited overs matches although he had his moments leading the pace attack in crunch situations.
 He was relatively popular among the teammates in the national side and was highly heralded as a team man.
 He is known for his quick and accurate bowling action especially with the knack of generating big swing and lateral seam movement.
 He has taken five wicket hauls in three of four SENA nations including Australia, South Africa and New Zealand.

 Due to spin favoring Sri Lankan conditions, he was often pushed him into the sidelines.
 He mostly played the holding role and bowled relatively lesser number of overs due to his inability to take wickets in spin friendly Sri Lankan pitches.
 However, he ended up taking 130 of is 168 career test wickets in away conditions and was often rewarded for his ability to hold a line and length over long periods of time in overseas conditions.

 He also felt the heat at times being under scrutiny for being an injury prone and due to his fitness issues.

 He currently plays for the Tamil Union Cricket and Athletic Club.
-He was an important member of 2014 ICC World Twenty20 winning team.
 On 2 February 2022, Lakmal announced that he would retire from all forms of international cricket following Sri Lanka's tour of India.